 Whatever your age, background, race or culture, you are not alone.
 Together we can go walk the journey and explore what could be going on for you both.
 Being heard and talking freely in a safe, confidential, non-judgemental space can be incredibly empowering in understanding who you are and how you can be more true to you within your relationship, whilst navigating your own path for growth and development.

 I am passionate in what I do and committed to working ethically and safely with my clients to overcoming the challenges that we are presented with.

 I subscribe to and work within the BACP ethical framework alongside undertaking regular professional development and supervision.
 I also hold professional indemnity insurance.

-If you would like to make an appointment to see Lorna at Relationship Counselling Sidcup.
+If you would like to make an appointment to see Lorna at Relationship Counselling Swanley.
 Please contact her via Relationship Counselling Kent today.
 Request to see Lorna

 My name is Kay Doherty and I am a fully qualified couple counsellor at ‘Relationship Counselling Kent’.
 I have a Higher Diploma in Relationship Counselling and an Externship in ‘Emotionally Focused Therapy’.
 I am also a member of the BACP (British Association of Counselling and Psychotherapy).

 My specialist area is relationship counselling, offering counselling to both heterosexual and same sex individuals and couples.
 I feel alive when new couples come with their individual issues, because each couple’s situation is so different.
 Working alongside couples as they develop a more secure base and a deeper connection with each other is extremely rewarding.